RogerHuba/roger_python_guide/class_08/facilitator.md

     except KeyboardInterrupt:
         quit_game('Keyboard Interrup Detected')
 ```

 ### Lecture

+> Review the Lab Feature Tasks and Requirements

 > Here we are on the hump lecture of module 2.
 We have been trying to wrap our heads around what being pythonic really is.
 How do we make pythonic code?
 Python has very little in the way of rules.
 Most of the expectations are more conventions.

 - Tonight we are going to review a few Classes and methods and discuss what is going on with them.